IshaTr/redux-for-beginners/README.md

 This article is a brief overlook of redux principles and its application in a React application.

 ## state
 The state tree or state is minimal representation of the data in your application.
+It's an object type.

 ## action
 The action is minimal representation of the change to that data(state) in your app.
+It's an object type.

 ## princliples
 1. Every data is stored in a single object that is called state or state tree.